Black Pride is a celebration that all persons should attend.

 Black Pride started in 1988 in Los Angeles, California as a single event named At the Beach.
 The event was organized by a small group of friends and their purpose was to bring together a community of persons of color who identified as queer.
-And so black Pride always had a rich cultural component by focusing on various issues affecting LGBT Black communities including safe sex, racial biases, homophobia, healthcare reform, and domestic violence.
+And so BGP always had a rich cultural component by focusing on various issues affecting LGBT Black communities including safe sex, racial biases, homophobia, healthcare reform, and domestic violence.

 The largest Black Pride events are in Atlanta, New York City, and Washington DC.
 Tank, Cardi B, Dream Doll, and Milan Christopher have been some of the featured artists at Black Pride.
 During those events streets gets flooded with thousands of persons from other cities.
 Of all Black Prides I’ve attended so far I can say that I enjoyed DC Black Pride the most.
 During that time you’ll see factories of beautiful men dispersed throughout the city.
 And the parties are so much fun!!!
 You have options of going to rooftop parties, all-white affairs, underwear night parties, and countless other events.